SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ---

 ## Executive Summary
-U.S. public debt has grown steadily over time, increasing at an average annual rate of 5.13% from 2016 to 2019 before rising 19.6% in 2020, largely due to federal stimulus measures in response to the COVID-19 pandemic.
-Since then, debt growth has slowed but remains higher than pre-pandemic levels, reflecting ongoing federal spending and economic recovery efforts.
-Debt tends to increase the most in January, November, and December, aligning with fiscal policies and government spending patterns.
-April through July typically see slower growth, likely due to tax revenues reducing borrowing needs.
-At the current pace, total public debt is projected to reach $33 trillion by 2027, with an estimated annual growth rate of 6.1%.
-However, inflation, interest rate changes, and fiscal policy decisions could influence this trajectory, making it important to monitor debt trends and adjust financial planning accordingly.
+U.S. public debt grew at an average annual rate of 5.13% from 2016 to 2019 before rising 19.6% in 2020 due to federal stimulus measures in response to the COVID-19 pandemic.
+While growth slowed after 2020, it remains above pre-pandemic levels, driven by ongoing federal spending.
+Debt tends to increase the most in January, November, and December, while April through July typically see slower growth due to tax revenues reducing borrowing needs.
+At the current pace, total public debt is projected to reach $33 trillion by 2027, though inflation, interest rates, and fiscal policy decisions could alter this trajectory.

 ---